speechly/speechly-unity-dotnet/README.md

 - First try running MicToSpeechlyScene.unity in the editor without errors.
 - Change to Android player, set MicToSpeechlyScene.unity as the main scene and do a `build and run` to deploy the build to on a device.
-- On terminal, do `adb logcat -s Unity:E` to follow Unity-related error logs from the device.
+- On terminal, do `adb logcat -s Unity:D` to follow Unity-related logs from the device.
 - Run the app on device.
 Keep `Hold to talk` button pressed and say "ONE, TWO, THREE".
 Then release the button.
 - You should see "ONE, TWO, THREE" displayed in the top-left corner of the screen.
 If not, see the terminal for errors.